n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 #### 2.10: Flag sequences for possible feature applications ####

-With the inital reordering complete, those glyphs in the syllable that may have GSUB or GPOS features applied in stages 3, 5, and 6 should be flagged for each potential feature.
+With the initial reordering complete, those glyphs in the syllable that may have GSUB or GPOS features applied in stages 3, 5, and 6 should be flagged for each potential feature.